Hello! My name is Gabriella Furfari. I’m a Physician Assistant at Trillium Creek Dermatology.

 In addition to therapeutic agents, there are many lifestyle changes you can make to manage your autoimmune disease and prevent flares.
 According to researchers, quitting smoking, limiting alcohol use, reducing stress, and following a healthy diet can all help reduce symptoms of psoriasis and other autoimmune diseases.
 Researchers have also found that weight loss can even reduce your need for systemic therapy and reduce flares associated with autoimmune diseases such as psoriasis and hidradenitis suppurativa.
 Not only do all of these lifestyle changes help with your autoimmune disease, but they also help prevent comorbidities such as cardiovascular disease, high blood pressure, high cholesterol, depression, and obesity that may be associated.

-Here at Trillium Creek Dermatology and Surgery Center, our skin experts are fully knowledgeable in autoimmune skin diseases and we offer the best and latest treatment modalities available for our patients.
+Here at Trillium Creek Dermatology, our skin experts are fully knowledgeable in autoimmune skin diseases and we offer the best and latest treatment modalities available for our patients.
 Don’t let your autoimmune skin disease affect your quality of life.
 Make an appointment today with one of our dermatology providers.

 To schedule an appointment, call us at 330.725.0569.